The Federal Verification Process

 The IRS webpage Transcript Types and Ways to Order Them provides an overview of IRS transcript options and how to obtain them.

-Those tax filers selected for verification but unable to use the IRS Data Retrieval Tool must request a Tax Return Transcript (NOT an Account Transcript) of their 2015 tax return from the IRS:
+A signed copy of the 2015 federal tax return satisfies this requirement.
+Those tax filers selected for verification but unable to use the IRS Data Retrieval Tool may request a Tax Return Transcript (NOT an Account Transcript) of their 2015 tax return from the IRS.

-Those non-tax filers selected for verification must request a Verification of Non-filing Letter:
+A signed non filing statement satisfies this requirement.
+Those non-tax filers selected for verification mayrequest a Verification of Non-filing Letter: